 She earned her reputation as a comedian from her stand-up and sketch shows at the Edinburgh Festival and on the London circuit.
 She first went up to Edinburgh in 1994 and it wasn’t until 2005 when she did her last show at the Festival she was able to give up temping.
-Her role as a stand-up has earned a place as a regular on the panel show circuit, most recently hosting Have I Got News For You.
+Her role as a stand-up has earned a place as a regular on the panel show circuit, including regular appearances on Would I Lie To You and Have I Got News For You.

 Miranda’s last office job was as a PA at Comic Relief and she is a staunch supporter of the charity.
 For Sport Relief she was part of the seven strong team that made up the Million Pound Bike Ride – racing from John O’Groats to Lands End.
 For Comic Relief she took part in Fame Academy in 2007 and promises never to sing on television again.